-- Second practical demonstration: Students are expected to explain in detail all the technical aspects of their project specifications, their designs, implementations, and individual tests performed.
-Students should be able to explain any difficulties or problems faced with their project and how they were solved. - Third and final practical demonstration: Students are expected to explain in detail all the technical aspects of the system specifications, design, implementation, integration and testing.
+• Third and final practical demonstration: Students are expected to explain in detail all the technical aspects of the system specifications, design, implementation, integration and testing.
 Students should provide testing evidence and data together with their analysis, and be able to explain any difficulties or problems faced with their project and how they were solved.
+Student must demonstrate that his/her work had a significant contribution to the whole project.